wdvr/grafana-mcp/README.md

 python -m grafana_mcp
 ```

-This runs a small `uvicorn` server that exposes the MCP API at `http://localhost:8000/mcp`.
+This starts the built-in FastMCP server and exposes the MCP API at `http://localhost:8000/mcp`.

 5. Add this MCP server to Claude Code.
 You can either use the convenient
    `add` command or the lower-level JSON configuration: